Bean-Pringles/Spoke/README.md

 Look up how to do that for your os, it is very wierd otherwise, and I dont know why Or you can run setup.py, which can also add the shell command to path

+setup.py will add the shell command to path, and will make a virtual environment in the browser folder
+(for someone reason thier will be errors)

 The git command is also really diffrent from normal git but you cant win everything.
 Look in the code to see how it works.